 Vaud Switzerland Travel Guide

 Lausanne holds an unique blend of attributes, making it a compelling destination.
-It is a moderate-sized city with approximately 140,000 residents, though its global connections and cultural experiences available often give it the feel of a larger metropolis.
+It is a medium-sized city with approximately 140,000 residents, though its global connections and cultural experiences available often give it the feel of a larger metropolis.

 Home of the IOC and Olympic Museum.